-Sleep is not an extravagance, but vital for boosting your health and wellbeing.
+Sleep is not an extravagance, but vital for boosting your health and well-being.
 However, many adults today hardly get the recommended quantity of sleep each night.

 The Center for Disease Control (CDC) suggests that adults should sleep around seven hours each night.
 However, above 35 % of adults don’t get that amount of sleep at night.
 Men sleep somewhat lesser compared to women, and people in the age group of 45 to 54 years have less sleep in comparison to any other age group.
-Moreover, people who are 35 to 44-years-olds aren’t in a better situation.
+Moreover, people who are 35 to 44 years old aren’t in a better situation.

-While middle-age is the most troublesome period for sleep among adults, teens suffer from sleep deprivation far more than the other age groups.
+While middle age is the most troublesome period for sleep among adults, teens suffer from sleep deprivation far more than the other age groups.
 Teens require 8 to 10 hours of sleep daily at night, but almost 70 percent of teens have less than eight hours of sleep on school nights, specifically the 12th graders.